ANU-RSAA/sso-alert/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+Our development workflow primarily uses the "dev" branch to manage changes.
+All updates need to go through this branch before being applied to main.

-1. Fork the Project
+1. Fork the project
+1. Change to the dev branch (`git switch dev`)
-1. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+1. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-1. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+1. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+1. Rebase your feature branch using the latest updates from dev (`git rebase dev`)
-1. Push to the Branch (`git push origin feature/AmazingFeature`)
+1. Push to the branch (`git push origin feature/AmazingFeature`)
-1. Open a Pull Request
+1. Open a pull request to the dev branch

 ### Top contributors